neondatabase/website/content/docs/guides/neon-authorize-future.md

 ## Neon Authorize for Neon Console frontend database requests

-Using Neon Authorize for database requests from our SQL Editor can help map the individual Neon Console user more easily to the person in the organization who triggered the request.
+Using Neon Authorize for database requests from the Neon SQL Editor can help map the Neon Console user to the individual who issued the request.

 ## Proxy rate limiting